The Summit will cover many topics in panel discussions with industry leaders

 - Measuring LTV for UA in non-gaming apps – Unlike games in which revenue is easier to measure, non-gaming apps have different KPIs which vary according to the vertical and type of app.
 Are there some common cross vertical insights?
 And with typically longer lifespans, how do you measure the lifetime value – and what user acquisition strategies should a publisher implement based on that LTV?

 - Optimizing traffic quality and managing ad fraud – Advertisers know that the ad fraud problem is not going away anytime soon, and even with all the solutions that providers offer, it is still a cat and mouse race, which the advertiser often pays the price for.
 How can advertisers manage the situation?
 What should their checklist include when choosing ad networks and partners?
 And what “sanity checks” can they make during campaigns to make sure their traffic is real?

 - Grow like a pro – A mobile growth strategy is key to any app developer and publisher.
 Aside of paid user acquisition, what are the ways in which an app can gain organic traction and beat typical growth figures?
 How can you harness social networks, influencers and other channels to escape the traditional UA loop?

 Monetization & Games

-- VR, AR and Wearables – are they the next big thing?
-With Zuckerberg announcement of VR as the next social platform, how can the app ecosystem prepare itself for the next wave of games and apps, and what does it mean in terms of advertising and monetization?
-Will VR indeed rise rapidly as a dominant platform like mobile, or is its future more similar to smart TVs?
-And what about other non-VR wearables, did smart watches missed their turn?
+- VR/AR – where are we heading?
+It's been over a year since Zuckerberg's announcement of VR as the next social platform, how can the app ecosystem prepare itself for the next wave of games and apps, and what does it mean in terms of advertising and monetization?
+Will VR indeed rise rapidly as a dominant platform as mobile is, or is its future more similar to smart TVs?